lopezmontes/GenoMus/specs/GenoMus_specifications.md

 | Chromaticity value | result
 | ------------------ | ------
 | 0                  | only the tonal center and its octaves are used
-| .25                | only the first half of pitch set is used
+| .25                | only the first half of chord pitches sequence is used
-| .5                 | all the pitch set is used, with no extra pitches
+| .5                 | all the chord pitches are used, with no extra pitches
 | .75                | all the pitches of the mode are used, with no extra pitches
 | 1                  | all notes of the chromatic scale are used, so the mode can no longer be distinguished